Soft Tournament Equilibrium: Implementation Details and Practical Considerations

+\textbf{For scalar-score baselines:} The contextual BTL model is recovered by setting $h_\theta(a,b,x)=s_\theta(a,x)-s_\theta(b,x)$.
+This version is simple and useful as a baseline, but it imposes a scalar contextual ordering and therefore cannot represent arbitrary cyclic pairwise structure within a fixed context.

-\textbf{For agents with rich representations:} If the agents are LLMs or other complex models, their representations might be high-dimensional embeddings or even the models themselves.
-In this case, the score function might need to be more sophisticated, potentially using attention mechanisms or other advanced architectures.
+\textbf{For agents with rich representations:} If the agents are LLMs or other complex models, their representations may be high-dimensional embeddings or metadata vectors.
+In this case, $g_\theta$ can use attention, cross-features, or other architectures that compare two agents directly.

-\textbf{For text-based contexts:} If the context is text (e.g., a prompt for an LLM), it should be encoded using a pre-trained language model (e.g., BERT, GPT).
-The score function can then take the concatenation of the agent embedding and the text embedding as input.
+\textbf{For text-based contexts:} If the context is text (e.g., a prompt for an LLM), it should be encoded using a language model or another text encoder.
+The pairwise model can then combine the two agent representations with the context embedding before applying the antisymmetric construction above.